biell/alti-server/README.md

     add new maps.
     Set to 1 to enable this feature, set to 0 to disable.

+  * **enableTalk [0|1]**<br>
+    Server aided direct chats with other players are supported when `enableTalk` is set to `1`.
+They are disabled when it is set to `0`.
+    Server aided direct chats allow any player to communicate only with one other player, regardless of if they are friends.
+This feature is increadibly useful when developing new maps.
+Map makers can discuss issues and provide tips to individual players without spamming all players.
+Most servers do not require this kind of interaction, and server administrators may be concerned the commands will result in abuse.
+As such, `enableTalk` is off by default.
+Additionally, these commands take up space in the Altitude initialization packet, thus limiting the number of maps the server can load.
+Not enabling this feature results in enough space for an additional couple maps to be run by the server.

   * **ulSizeLimit [#]**<br>
     Specify the maximum size of an uploaded map.
 This number is an integer which represents Bytes.
 If the integer is